earljonesjunior/oakst/content/projects/oakstio/index.md

 is where these two fields meet, somewhere in the realm of embedded IoT systems.

 One of the first projects I redesigned was a multi-user data collection system.
-I can't get into details but the old way of doing things invloved propietary hardware and the LabVIEW ecosystem.
+I can't get into details but the old way of doing things involved proprietary hardware and the LabVIEW ecosystem.
 My new system ran a [MEAN stack](https://en.wikipedia.org/wiki/MEAN_(solution_stack)) with the app served to end users at stations powered by single-board computers.
 This is the project that introduced me to [Angular](https://angular.io/) and web frameworks in general.